-There are many career options available to the aeronautics and aviation graduate such as engineer, air traffic controller, pilot, airport manager or perhaps you would like to pursue your childhood dream of becoming an astronaut.
+There are many career options available to the aeronautics and aviation graduate, such as engineers, air traffic controllers, pilots, airport managers, or perhaps you would like to pursue your childhood dream of becoming an astronaut.
 Coursework covers an expansive array of options from aviation meteorology to helicopter piloting.

 Choosing the right degree for you and the way you get it will require some research on your part.
-Verify that the online school you choose offers the courses required to achieve your end result.
-Also, it is evident that you can’t complete your actual aviation experience online, so, do considerable research regarding the hands-on flying experience that is required for some careers, such as an airline or commercial pilot.
+Verify that the online school you choose offers the courses necessary to achieve your end result.
+Also, you cannot complete your actual aviation experience online, so do considerable research regarding the hands-on flying experience that is required for some careers, such as an airline or commercial pilot.
 While taking online classes at a college of your choice, be sure to verify which brick and mortar flight school is acceptable in their program to complete your required in-flight hours.
 Most likely, this blended format will allow you to obtain your flight experience at a local airport in your city while completing your online classes from a university hundreds of miles away.

-To assure your success, when researching an aeronautics and aviation online school, verify the accreditation.
-There is a wide range of employment opportunities awarded to the owner of a bachelor’s degree in this field but salaries typically depend upon years of experience, location of job and the demand for the position, however, upper-level salaries in the six figures are not uncommon.
+To assure your success, when researching an aeronautics and aviation online school program, verify the accreditation.
+There is a wide range of employment opportunities awarded to the owner of a bachelor’s degree in this field, but salaries typically depend upon years of experience, location of the job, and the demand for the position; however, upper-level wages in the six figures are not uncommon.
 Potential employers consider the online degree equal to the traditional degree.

-If your interest is peaked, be sure to check out OSC’s list of the Best Online Degree Programs for Aviation and Aeronautics!
+If you are interested, be sure to check out OSC’s list of the Best Online Degree Programs for Aviation and Aeronautics!